 What flavor of custard powder to use

 For this Luqaimat recipe, use vanilla flavored custard powder.
 Later if you wish to experiment, I will suggest the butterscotch flavor.
 However, I have used vanilla because I’m using another flavoring like saffron and cardamom and the vanilla custard flavor is not strong enough to kill the other flavors in Luqaimat.

 Usually, it served with Arabic coffee (Qahwah), and if you are in invited over lunch and dinner by an Arab family, it will be served with another Arabic dessert.

-These sweet dumplings are addictive, and one will never be enough, so careful and keep track of how many you are consuming.
+These sweet dumplings are out of this world, and one will never be enough, so careful and keep track of how many you are consuming.